athakapo/A-distributed-plug-n-play-algorithm-for-multi-robot-applications/README.md

 _Kapoutsis, A.C., Chatzichristofis, S.A. and Kosmatopoulos, E.B., 2019.
 A distributed, plug-n-play algorithm for multi-robot applications with a priori non-computable objective functions.
 The International Journal of Robotics Research, 38(7), pp.813-832._

 ### Three-dimensional surveillance of unknown areas
-The problem of deploying a team of flying robots to perform surveillance coverage missions over an unknown terrain of complex and non-convex morphology is presented.
+This applications deals with the problem of deploying a team of flying robots to perform surveillance coverage missions over an unknown terrain of complex and non-convex morphology.
 In such a mission, the robots attempt to maximize the part of the terrain that is visible while keeping the distance between each point in the terrain and the closest team member as small as possible.
 A trade-off between these two objectives should be fulfilled given the physical constraints and limitations imposed at the particular application.

 <img src="images/Three-dimensional_surveillance/figure.png">